ga-dc/outcomes/roadmap/Outcomes Bootcamp/readme.md

 Hi Name,

-As a talented web developer in the DC area, I want to personally invite you to attend General Assembly’s upcoming Web Development Student Spotlight on January 12th between 4:00-6:30pm!
+As a talented {developer/designer/data scientist} in the DC area, I want to personally invite you to attend General Assembly’s upcoming Web Development Student Spotlight on January 12th between 4:00-6:30pm!

 The event is essentially a reverse career fair where you'll have the chance to meet and talk with our most recent graduates - it's totally free to attend, we just ask that you RSVP so we can plan accordingly.